AbhinavOmprakash/py-htminify/README.rst

 * Using a web framework, like django, flask, and pyramid?
 We got you covered.
 * Or you're feeling adventurous and you're building your own wsgi app?
 We got you covered there too.
 This will work with any program that complies with the WSGI specification
 * Using an encoding that is not UTF-8?
-Just pass an argument,and we'll take it from there. 😉
+Just pass an argument, and we'll take it from there. 😉
 * Mixing Javascript and html?
 We'll try to minify that too, without judging you too much.
 (No promises though😜).
 * No external dependencies.